Should You Consider A School Refusal Treatment Program For Your Kid?

 School refusal is often something parents weren’t familiar with until their child started showing signs.
 Their kids might complain of stomach aches, headaches or body pains, showing such severe anxiety that they stay home from school.

-Factors To Consider When Deciding To Pursue A School Refusal Treatment Program
+Factors To Consider When Deciding To Pursue A School Refusal Program Near You

 Treating school refusal can sometimes be done successfully at home, with support from your child’s school.
 But, if you think your child’s behavior is severe, a school refusal treatment program might be necessary.